tallowandsons/craft-critter/README.md

 #### From the Plugin Store

-Go to the Plugin Store in your project's Control Panel and search for "Critical CSS Generator".
+Go to the Plugin Store in your project's Control Panel and search for "Critter".
 Then press "Install".

 #### With Composer